avaframe/AvaFrame/docs/moduleIn3Utils.rst

 geoTrans
 ============
-The :py:mod:`in3Utils.geoTrans` module provides useful functions to operate transformations, comparison or interpolation on raster, lines, points...
+The :py:mod:`in3Utils.geoTrans` module provides useful functions to operate transformations, comparison or interpolation on rasters, lines, points...
-Further information about the available functions in :py:mod:`in3Utils.geoTrans`
+Further information about the available functions can be found in :py:mod:`in3Utils.geoTrans`